james97n/james97n/README.md

 ---

 ### What I’m Open To:
+- Full-stack roles, or positions with a backend or frontend focus
-- Remote-friendly full stack roles
+- Remote-friendly opportunities
-- Building SaaS, AI, Game etc
+- Both part-time and full-time engagements

 ---